littlek4za/01-mvc-project-01/README.md

 * A table to show current employee list
 * Support Employee Registration
 * Support Employee info Update and Delete (only by Admin)
-* This is ust a starter code and has abiliy to expand the functionality as a employee portal for future usage.
+* This is just a starter code and has abiliy to expand the functionality as a employee portal for future usage.

 ##
 * **Backend:** Java (Spring Boot)